 Living and working in New Hampshire, we may not think that flooding is a concern.
-The majority of our homes and businesses are not on the coast, so the dramatic images of people of roof-tops after flooding from Hurricane Katrina or Harvey may seem a stretch for us.
-Though we will most likely never have such an extreme event occur, according to NH.gov, the most common natural hazard in New Hampshire is flood.
+The majority of our homes and businesses are not on the coast, so the dramatic images of people on roof-tops after flooding from Hurricane Katrina or Harvey may seem a stretch for us.
+Though we may never have such an extreme event occur, according to NH.gov, the most common natural hazard in New Hampshire is a flood.

-Given that it is the most common natural hazard, you should be aware that your standard personal and commercial insurance policy does not cover flood!
+Given that it is the most common natural hazard, you should be aware that your standard personal and commercial insurance policy does not cover floods!

 Does Home or Business Insurance Cover Flood Damage?

 Even one inch of water in your home or business could cost you thousands of dollars in damages.
 You may think that you do not need flood insurance as flood damage would be covered on your homeowners or business property insurance.
 To be very clear: